Incident DetailsCause of Death:

 As the suspect fled the scene on foot, two shots were fired by the marshal with one striking the suspect who continued to flee.
 A large manhunt by police and citizens covering nearby counties and into Illinois could not locate the suspect.

-On September 23, the man's body was located by a citizen behind a freight depot with a second gunshot wound that was determined to be self-inflicted.
+On September 23, the 27-year-old man's body was located by a citizen behind a freight depot with a second gunshot wound that was determined to be self-inflicted.

 Sheriff Dutcher was nearing the end of his second two-year term.
 He was survived by his wife, three daughters, two sons, parents, three sisters and three brothers.